m-lab/ndt-server/spec/ndt7-protocol.md

 ```

 Where:

+- `app_info` is an _optional_ JSON object only included in the measurement
+  when an application-level measurement is available:

+    - `num_bytes` (a `float64`) is the number of bytes sent (or received) since
+      the beginning of the specific subtest.
+Note that this counter tracks the
+      amount of data sent at application level.
+It does not account for the
+      protocol overheaded of WebSockets, TCP, UDP, IP, and link layer;

 - `bbr_info` is an _optional_ JSON object only included in the measurement
   when it is possible to access `TCP_CC_INFO` stats for BBR: